qemu/qemu/docs/devel/writing-monitor-commands.rst

    Show the option ROMs.
  ERST

-To test this, run qemu and type "info option-roms" in the user monitor.
+To test this, run QEMU and type "info option-roms" in the user monitor.

 Writing a debugging aid returning unstructured text